net-lisias-ksph/GroundedModularVehicles/README.md

-# Grounded - Modular Vehicles : UNOFFICIAL
+# Grounded - Modular Vehicles : KSP 1.3

 This is a unofficial, non authorized repository for Grounded - Modular Vehicles for historical reference and troubleshooting.